cv

 Watney Robotics

-Assemble robot arms and controllers that allow humans from halfway around the world to teleoperate a robot; perform data labeling and train machine learning models.
+Use Onshape CAD tool to build server rack peripherals; prototype wire harness; assemble robot arms and controllers that allow humans from halfway around the world to teleoperate a robot; train machine learning models.

 - Robot Arm Controller Assembly